top of page

 6-hour durational performance/discussion/recreation

-Created by Mike Durkin and Jamie Grace-Duff
+Created by mike durkin and Jamie Grace-Duff

 Commissioned by the Barnes Foundation, Philadelphia, PA